nickyhajal/vscode_extension_svelte_require/README.md

 * The style (import vs require) will be auto-detected one a per-file level.
 It will ask for the first dependency.
 * Typical naming substitutions (for example, `lodash` will be named `_` and jQuery will be `$`).
 * If the import already exists, it will not add a duplicate.
+* Can also search files within modules in the dependencies list.
+Default is off, as performance and usability might take a hit from a lot of files, but it can be enabled in the configuration.

 ## Acknowledgements